SublimeLinter/SublimeLinter/README.markdown

 [![Donate](http://www.aparajitaworld.com/cappuccino/Donate-button.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=55KC77W2MU9VW)

+**UPDATE**: Through October 30, we have raised $2885 (after fees) from 226 donations.
+Thank you for your support!
+Development has started, and I’m very excited about this new version!
+But there is still a [lot of work to do](https://github.com/SublimeLinter/SublimeLinter3/issues/4), and I’m getting new ideas every day.

-**UPDATE**: As of October 28, we have raised $980 (after fees) from 90 donations.
-This is enough to get started, but I was  hoping for twice that amount.
-If you are one of the thousands of happy SublimeLinter users who has not donated, please consider making a small donation to keep this plugin alive.
+So if you are one of the thousands of happy SublimeLinter users who has not donated yet, it isn’t too late to contribute.
+Please consider making a small donation.
 Open source software is not free!
 It is we the developers who usually end up paying for it.

-Thank you for your support!

 ## What’s new